CommunitySolidServer/CommunitySolidServer/documentation/seeding-pods.md

 You may optionally specify other parameters as described in the [Identity Provider documentation](./identity-provider.md#json-api).

-For example, to use a pre-existing WebID:
+For example, to set up a pod without registering the generated WebID with the Identity Provider:
 ```json
 [
   {